Albe6089/remote-exec/README.md

 update the region in variable.tf

 FYI: create the ubuntu instance first >> need to work on this so it can be automated
-    when the instance gets created copy your public ip and it with what's in the inventory.ini file Deploy the application for the second time everything should work
+    when the instance gets created copy your public ip and update inventory.ini file Deploy the application for the second time everything should work

 To run the deployment run:
 terraform apply or
 terraform apply -auto-approve if you don't want to type yes at the prompt